snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/package-elements/incremental-processing/index.md

 In all states, although much more likely in state 1, it is possible that a run finds no incremental data to process.
 In this case you will see a warning in the logs of the form `Snowplow Warning: No data in <table> for date range from variables, please modify your run variables to include data if this is not expected.`.
 In this case you should increase your start date if no runs have completed, or increase your backfill limit days if there is a gap in your data before the next records.

 :::

+In reality, the events in your [events this run](/docs/modeling-your-data/modeling-your-data-with-dbt/package-elements/this-run-tables/index.md#events-this-run) table will have a wider range of timestamps than those calculated here.
+For more details see the [full run calculation](/docs/modeling-your-data/modeling-your-data-with-dbt/package-elements/incremental-processing/full-run-calculation/index.md) page.